 The climax of the story, the ring is destroyed, Aragon takes the throne.
 What comes with this accomplishment is the transformation of the individual.
 He has become what he wished to be at the beginning of the adventure.
 That personal transformation is the ultimate reward, regardless of the riches that might come.

-Rocky is a champion, Neo is the one, Voldermort is defeated, Simba gets his revenge and so on.
+Rocky is a champion, Neo is the one, Harry Potter fulfills the prophecy, Simba gets his revenge, and so on.

 It is this personal transformation that attracts me towards the monomyths and mythologies in general.
-The stories of struggle and overcoming fears, choosing to face conflicts, purposely being uncomfortable and through it all, if one doesn’t give up, the transformation of their character for the better.
+The stories of struggle and overcoming fears, choosing to face conflicts, purposely being uncomfortable, and through it all, the transformation of their character for the better.